 Solar Simulator Irradiance and Spectral Mismatch

-Solar simulators will generally attempt to replicate the standard AM1.5G spectrum.
-This has a total integrated irradiance of 1000.4 W/m2 over the wavelength range of 280 nm – 4000 nm.
-Solar simulators will not normally cover the entirety of this wavelength range - especially LED-based solar simulators where wavelengths beyond 1000 nm become increasingly difficult to generate.
-This causes an issue when you attempt to calibrate the output of solar simulators; should they produce the full 1000.4 W/m2 of the solar spectrum, or match the irradiance over the spectral range at which they emit?
+Solar simulators generally attempt to replicate the standard AM1.5G spectrum which has a total integrated irradiance of 1000.4 W/m2 over the wavelength range of 280 nm – 4000 nm.
+Solar simulators will not normally cover the entirety of this wavelength range — especially LED-based solar simulators where wavelengths beyond 1000 nm become increasingly difficult to generate.
+This causes something of an issue for calibrating the output of solar simulators; should they produce the full 1000.4 W/m2 of the solar spectrum, or match the irradiance over the spectral range at which they emit?

-In order to help this, you can introduce a spectral mismatch parameter, M, which quantifies and corrects for these differences [1,2].
-In doing this, you will need to consider the responses of a ‘reference cell’ under both a ‘reference spectrum’ (e.g., AM1.5G) as well as our solar simulator spectrum.
-You will also need to consider the responses of a ‘test cell’ under these same two irradiance conditions.
+A spectral mismatch parameter, M, can be introduced, which can quantify and correct for these differences [1,2].
+We need to consider the responses of a ‘reference cell’ under both a ‘reference spectrum’ (e.g., AM1.5G) and our solar simulator spectrum, and the responses of a ‘test cell’ under these same two irradiance conditions.